 Sports betting advice for Virginia

-Virginia won’t be the first state to launch a sports betting market.
+The Virginia sports betting market won’t be the first one to launch.
 After the US Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) in 2018, some states pounced and quickly debuted.

 Now, though, Virginia will look to carve out its share of a multibillion-dollar industry that’s only getting bigger by the day.